shakes76/PatternAnalysis-2023/recognition/styleGAN_s4614899/README.md

   - Test with SGD optimizer using learning rate scheduler;
   - Adapt advanced features from styleGAN2.

+## Description of Usage
+- dataset.py: imports the dataset, apply certain transformtations to it, and generates sample images from it;
+- modules.py: constructs the architecture of the styleGAN model, including structures of the generator and the discriminator, along with their constituent components;
+- train.py: progressively trains the styleGAN model and generates the losses plot;
+- predict.py: utilizes the trained model to generate fake images and plots of a sample of them.

 ## Dependencies
   - pytorch                   2.0.1
   - torchvision               0.15.2